kurron/ansible-role-os-limits/README.md

 Role Name
 =========

-Disabling of Transparent Huge Pages (THP).
-Database workloads do not do well with THP enabled.
+Increase operating system limits.
+Database workloads do not do well with default limits.

 Requirements
 ------------